Admitted Graduate Students: Getting Started at Arcadia

 Every Arcadia student needs a photo ID card.
 You will be required to present your ID to gain access to campus buildings.
-Please go to the Public Safety Office to have your picture taken and to obtain your student ID.
-The Public Safety Office is located in Dilworth Hall on the lower level.
+Please go to the Knight Card Services in Taylor Hall to have your picture taken and to obtain your student ID.

 Get a Parking Sticker

 A sticker is required for all vehicles to park in Arcadia’s designated lots.
-Bring your vehicle registration card to the Public Safety Office to obtain the sticker.
-The Public Safety Office is located in Dilworth Hall on the lower level.
+Bring your vehicle registration card to the Knight Card Services in Taylor Hall to obtain the sticker.
 More information about parking lots, fees and regulations.